 If you run a trade business, you must pay attention to your online presence.
 These days, finding a local product or service only requires a quick search for your Instagram profile or website, or your details in a small business directory in the UK, Australia or New Zealand.
 Make sure all your digital channels are up to date – that way, when prospective clients find you, they can get in touch straight away.

-6. Get up to speed with plans & designs
+6. Keep up to speed

 7. Manage your time